ni/install-systemlink-enterprise/guide/installation-guide.md

 This operation will deploy a series of pods to the cluster, each of which performs a validation test then completes.
 If the test passes, all deployed containers wil be deleted.
 If a test fails, deployed pods will remain in place so that logs may be inspected.
 It may be necessary to manually delete pods in this case.

-You can now login to the SystemLink application as the configured system administrator by navigating to the Host URL you previously configured.
+You can now login to the SystemLink application as the configured system administrator by navigating to the UI hostname you previously configured.

-## Upgrades and Modifications
+## 6. Updating the Application

 To modify the configuration of the SystemLink application or to upgrade to a newer version of the product, you will re-run the same command used to install the product, for example: